 Prepare artichokes by removing touch outer leaves and trim stems.
-Use a good knife or peeler to remove outer green layer from stem.
+Use a good knife like those listed on this website, or peeler to remove outer green layer from stem.
 Cut the top of the heads to remove the tough end of the leaves.
 Chop the hearts coarsely and set aside.

 Add EVOO into another large, deep skillet (big enough for 1 lb of pasta) and place over medium heat.
 Add artichokes, parsley, basil, and garlic and saute for about 5 minutes stirring frequently.
 Turn down the heat and continue to cook for an additional 25-30 minutes until translucent.
 Add 1 1/2 of the bouillon cubes into the pan and cook an additional 5 minutes until fully incorporated.
 Turn off the heat, add the cream and a good amount of freshly ground pepper.
 Stir and set aside. *Note: If you think the sauce needs a little more salt, add the remaining half of the bouillon cube.
 Before doing so, please keep in mind that you will be salting the pasta water as well as adding a good amount of cheese at the end.